ithacaxyz/odyssey/contracts/spec/proofofwhale.md

 While this does create the risk of pausing new state roots from being posted for an extended time, it is the preferred strategy because:
 - There is no possible attack that doesn't cost the attacker significant funds.
 If they don't challenge their own proposals, they will lose at least `EMERGENCY_THRESHOLD * challengeBond`.
 If they do challenge their own proposals and then set the emergency state themselves, they will lose `emergencyBond`.
 - All the defender's funds will be returned each `provingTime` (approx 1 day).
-This means the defender will be able to double their total funds every day.
-It will become incredible expensive for an attacker to maintain this.
+This means the defender will be able to increase their total funds by `1 + challengeBond / proposalBond` every day.
+Assuming the bond sizes are similar, it will become incredible expensive for an attacker to maintain this.
-- Because the defender doubles their funds every 24 hours, a maximum emergency time of 10 days would allow for them to double 10 times, meaning that the attacker would need `2 ** 10 = 1024` times the funds to perform an attacker, which is infeasible.
+- In a simple case, let's say the defender doubles their funds every 24 hours, a maximum emergency time of 10 days would allow for them to double 10 times, meaning that the attacker would need `2 ** 10 = 1024` times the funds to perform an attacker, which is infeasible.
 - The sequencing of the chain is not interrupted, as that is performed in an unrelated process by op-batcher.
 The only thing that is paused is the ability to perform withdrawals.

 ### Option 2: EIP1559 Proposal Bonds